 Experience the culinary scene of Amiens with our comprehensive guide to dining options in the city.
 Whether you're craving traditional French cuisine, international flavors, or sweet treats, there's something to satisfy every palate.

-- Pho du Dragon: Embark on a culinary journey to Asia with a visit to Pho du Dragon, where you can indulge in flavorful dishes like ramen.
+- Pho du Dragon: Embark on a culinary journey to Asia with a visit to Pho du Dragon, where you can indulge in flavourful dishes like ramen.
 Main courses are priced between 10 and 15 EUR.

 - Café Pinson: Savor a delightful fusion of flavors at Café Pinson, where a diverse menu of homemade treats awaits.
 Enjoy a selection of charcuterie and mixed platters, perfectly complemented by a curated beverage menu featuring an array of wines, beers, etc.